-- Harry Potter had to flee and hide all over England to stay a step ahead of Voldemort, but when the last Horcrux was hidden in Hogwarts and he found that out, he rushed to Hogwarts to find it, which sparked the Final Battle.
+- Harry Potter and the Deathly Hallows: Harry Potter had to flee and hide all over England to stay a step ahead of Voldemort, but when the last Horcrux was hidden in Hogwarts and he found that out, he rushed to Hogwarts to find it, which sparked the Final Battle.

-- Galadriel in J. R. R. Tolkien books The Silmarillion and Lord of the Rings.
+- Galadriel in J. R. R. Tolkien books The Silmarillion and The Lord of the Rings.
 She was one of the leaders of the rebellion of the Noldor, and she fled the Undying Lands to Middle-Earth, desiring to rule her own kingdom.
-After the destruction of the Noldor, downfall of both Morgoth and Sauron, beginning of the Reign of Men and 7000 years of exile she finally returned back to home, albeit having lost everything she once had had.
+After the destruction of the Noldor, the downfall of both Morgoth and Sauron, the beginning of the Reign of Men, and 7000 years of exile, she finally returned back home, albeit having lost everything she once had had.

 - Jason was sent to train with Chiron when his Evil Uncle grabbed the throne.
 When he returned, his uncle sent him off to get the Golden Fleece in the hopes he would get himself killed.
 Unfortunately for his uncle, he succeeded and returned with a lot of powerful friends, popular support, and a sorceress girlfriend.

-- According to the story, a pampered Indian prince one day saw suffering in the world (hunger, sickness, and death) for the first time (he was sheltered from it all his life).
+- According to Siddhartha's story, a pampered Indian prince one day saw suffering in the world (hunger, sickness, and death) for the first time (he was sheltered from it all his life).
 So he left the palace to seek an answer as to why people suffer.
-What he realized would later become the foundation of Buddhisim.
+What he realized would later become the foundation of Buddhism.

-- Dart in Legend of Dragoon has been off working as a soldier for several years, before he returns to his village to find it's been ransacked and his childhood friend (yup that sort) Shana captured by the Disc One Final Boss' forces.
+- Dart in The Legend of Dragoon has been off working as a soldier for several years, before he returns to his village to find it's been ransacked and his childhood friend (yup that sort) Shana captured by the Disc-One Final Boss' forces.

-- In Star Wars: Knights of the Old Republic II, the main character is a broken, disgraced Jedi Knight who was exiled and stripped of her force power.
+- In Knights of the Old Republic II: The Sith Lords, the main character is a broken, disgraced Jedi Knight who was exiled and stripped of her force power.
 She returns to the Old Republic to save it from a certain undesirable fate.

 - Terranigma uses this.

-- CJ from Grand Theft Auto San Andreas does it twice: first time, at the beginning of the game when he returns from Liberty City, and second time, when Sweet gets arrested and spends most of the game in San Fierro and Las Venturas, only coming back to Los Santos near the end of the game.
+- CJ from Grand Theft Auto: San Andreas does it twice: at the beginning of the game when he returns from Liberty City, and when Sweet gets arrested and spends most of the game in San Fierro and Las Venturas, only coming back to Los Santos near the end of the game.